 How to Combine Data with the Ampersand (&) Operator

 First, we’ll combine cell ‘A3’ and ‘B3’ and add the combined data to cell ‘E3’.
 To do that, type the following ‘&’ formula in the cell ‘E3’ and you will get the merged data.
-You can combine as many cells as you want by using this formula.
+You can combine multiple cells without losing data by using this formula.
 The following is an example formula, make sure to replace cell addresses with whatever cells you want to merge.